How to protect servers from DoS and DDoS attacks?

 There are different types of DoS Attacks.
 Let’s understand what each type of DoS attack does:

-UDP Flood Attack – UDP Flood Attack is an attack that floods random ports of a remote host with a large number of UDP packets.
-This makes the host repeatedly check the application which is listening to the port and reply with ICMP Destination Unreachable packets when no application found.
-As a result, the host ends up exhausting a considerable amount of its resources and leads to a DoS Attack.
+UDP Flood Attack—A UDP Flood attack floods random ports of a remote host with a large number of UDP packets.
+This causes the host to repeatedly check the application listening to the port and reply with ICMP Destination Unreachable packets when no application is found.
+As a result, the host exhausts a considerable amount of its resources, leading to a DoS Attack.

 Internet Control Message Protocol Flood or ICMP Flood – Smurf Attack is this type of attack.
-In these attacks, the attacker sends lots of ICMP broadcast packets forging the source address of the target system.
+In these attacks, the attacker sends many ICMP broadcast packets forging the source address of the target system.
 As a result, all the computers in the network send an overwhelming number of replies to the target computer.
-As a result, the target computer ends up consuming all its network bandwidth in sending replies and its resources become unavailable for legitimate purposes
+As a result, the target computer ends up consuming all its network bandwidth in sending replies, and its resources become unavailable for legitimate purposes

-Ping Flood – In this attack, the attacker sends a large number of ICMP Echo Request or ping packets to the targeted victim’s IP address, mostly by using the flood option of ping.
-As a result, the victim’s machine starts responding to each ICMP packet by sending an ICMP Echo Reply packet and ends up exhausting all its network bandwidth and it results in a DoS attack.
+Ping Flood—In this attack, the attacker sends a large number of ICMP Echo requests or ping packets to the targeted victim’s IP address, mostly using the flood option of ping.
+As a result, the victim’s machine starts responding to each ICMP packet by sending an ICMP Echo Reply packet and exhausts all its network bandwidth, resulting in a DoS attack.
+(What is ping flood?)

-SYN Flood – In the SYN Flood, the attacker sends a huge number of connection requests to the target server often by forging the source IP address.
-As a result, the target server ends up spawning lots of half-open connections, and sends back TCP/SYN-ACK packets and waits for the responses.
-But as the attacker has forged the source IP addresses of the packets, the packets sent by the target server end up going to wrong IP addresses and the server never gets a reply.
-But, these half-open connections saturate the maximum number of open connections the server can have and the server can no more respond to legitimate requests, and that results in a DoS attack.
+SYN Flood – In the SYN Flood, the attacker sends many connection requests to the target server, often by forging the source IP address.
+As a result, the target server spawns many half-open connections, sends back TCP/SYN-ACK packets, and waits for the responses.
+However, as the attacker has forged the source IP addresses of the packets, the packets sent by the target server go to the wrong IP addresses, and the server never gets a reply.
+But, these half-open connections saturate the maximum number of open connections the server can have, and the server can no longer respond to legitimate requests, which results in a DoS attack.
+(What is SYN flood, and how does it work?)

-Other Application Level Flood: In this type of attack, the attacker floods the victim machine with legitimate-looking requests like database lookup, search requests, etc. It exploits few conditions like buffer overflow, and fills up the disk space of the target machine or consume all its memory and CPU cycles.
+Other Application Level Flood—In this type of attack, the attacker floods the victim’s machine with legitimate-looking requests like database lookups and search requests.
+It exploits a few conditions like buffer overflow and fills up the target machine’s disk space or consumes all its memory and CPU cycles.
 As a result, the victim machine ends up exhausting all its …

 Facebooktwitterredditpinterestlinkedinmail